aeternity/aeternity/docs/configuration.md

 ### Hardforks

-Hardforks allow the specification of consensuss protocol versions with their repsective heights for custom chains.
+Hardforks allow the specification of consensus protocol versions with their respective heights for custom chains.
 Optionally, prefunded account and contract files can be speficied which will be effective at these heights.
 The files can be specified using the absolute path or a path relative to the home of the node in the directory data/aecore.